 Stroke recovery succeeds when a supportive and knowledgeable team aids in both the specific and overarching goals of rehabilitation.
 A team of therapists, caretakers, and family members are key in regaining or surpassing the pre-stroke level of health.
 As mentioned above, decreasing hand spasticity and increasing strength and motor function are often two of the main focus points in initial stroke rehab when it comes to regaining upper extremity function.

-The most important aspect of a treatment regimen is consistent participation.
+The most important aspect of a stroke treatment regimen is consistent participation.
 Overall, repetition and regularity are the best ways forward with any treatment program.
 This promotes neuroplasticity—the capability for the mind to form or repair connections—which grow out of consistency.
 Much like learning an instrument or practicing a new language, you must activate the same part of the brain with repeated information to fortify the connections.

 Exercises are one approach to reconnect the lost or damaged neurological pathways in need of repair that the stroke has caused.
 Simple and repetitive actions such as picking up small objects, stringing beads, or assembling puzzles may be combined in a treatment program to address the recuperation of fine motor skills.
 Each exercise is modified depending on the limitations of the person’s hands.
 Gross motor exercises for those with little to no hand function are also encouraged, such as steadying a rolling ball on a table’s surface or various stretching exercises to decrease spasticity.

 Though stretching can feel less active, it is incredibly beneficial post-stroke.
 The greater the range of motion achieved, the more improvements have been found in tendon recovery, overall sensation, and mobility in the hands and fingers.